 - When planning new campaigns or products, consider how they fit into a larger strategy for growth over time rather than just looking at them in isolation.

-All in all, marketing myopia is something that businesses need to keep in mind, especially when it comes to striking up partnerships with other businesses or sharing information for research purposes.
-The same goes for consumers: by understanding this concept, you can better prevent yourself from falling into the trap of marketing myopia and realizing its potential impact on you and your peers.
+All in all, myopia is something that businesses need to keep in mind, especially when it comes to striking up partnerships with other businesses or sharing information for research purposes.
+The same goes for consumers: by understanding this concept, you can better prevent yourself from falling into the trap of myopia and realizing its potential impact on you and your peers.